 - Providing funds for PhD students who intend to include in their program research on the just peacemaking paradigm and its theological, biblical, and ethical basis.

-Informally, the work of the Initiative was under way for several years prior to its founding in 2010.
-Fuller Theological Seminary faculty with expertise in biblical studies, theology, Christian ethics, philosophy, psychology, marriage and family therapy, conflict transformation, Islam, and just peacemaking often teach courses in peacemaking skills and their underlying theological and philosophical grounding (see a current list of related course offerings here).
-Recent PhD graduates have included a peacemaking dimension in their PhD studies and are doing outstanding work in Indonesia, Kenya, Nigeria, Czech Republic, the United States, and elsewhere.
+The work of fostering bright peacemakers had been informally under way for several years prior to the JPi’s founding in 2010.
+Fuller faculty with expertise in biblical studies, theology, Christian ethics, philosophy, psychology, marriage and family therapy, conflict transformation, and Islam often teach courses in peacemaking skills and their underlying theological and philosophical grounding (see a list of related course offerings here).
+Classes of students have seen formative community in a variety of manifestations, encouraging academic rigor and real world engagement.
+And recent PhD graduates have included a peacemaking dimension in their PhD studies and are doing outstanding work in Indonesia, Kenya, Nigeria, Czech Republic, the United States, and elsewhere.